dubeyakshat07/JournalistGPT/README.md

 More models will be added to fine-tune open-source models from **Hugging Face** for enhanced performance and improved news summarization capabilities.
 Stay tuned for updates!

 ## Credits
-This project is inspired by the work of **Andrej Karpathy**, particularly his advancements in training GPT models on character-level datasets.
+This project is inspired by the work of **[Andrej Karpathy]([https://github.com/karpathy])**, particularly his advancements in training GPT models on character-level datasets.

-For any inquiries or access requests, feel free to reach out on [LinkedIn]([https://www.linkedin.com/in/akshat-dubey](https://www.linkedin.com/in/dubeyakshat07)).
+For any inquiries or access requests, feel free to reach out on [LinkedIn]([https://www.linkedin.com/in/akshat0007/]).

 ---